 The ears were similar to his own, but larger, with a protective coating of fine hair on the inside.

-The hair grown from its head was thick and swept down the back and shoulders, scraggly and unkempt, having never seen a comb.
+The hair grown from its head was long and thick on the sides and back, but scraggly and unkempt, having never seen a comb.